github/vscode-codeql/CONTRIBUTING.md

 ## Releasing

-1. Create a branch for the release: `git checkout -b release-vxx.xx.xx`
-1. Make sure your local dependencies are up to date: `rush update`
-1. Make a build: `rush install`
+1. Trigger a release build by adding a new tag on master of the format `vxx.xx.xx`
+1. Download the release build of the VSIX from the draft GitHub release that is created
 1. Log into the [Visual Studio Marketplace](https://marketplace.visualstudio.com/manage/publishers/github)
 1. Click the `...` menu in the CodeQL row and click Update
 1. Drag the `.vsix` file from the `dist` folder into the Marketplace and click Upload
+1. Publish the GitHub release

 ## Resources